-The Issuer and affiliated companies may participate in transactions related to the Products in some way, for their own account or for account of a client.
-Such transactions may not serve to benefit the Investors and may have a positive or negative effect on the value of the Underlying and consequently on the value of the Products.
-Furthermore, companies affiliated with the Issuer may become counterparties in hedging transactions relating to obligations of the Issuer stemming from the Products.
-As a result, conflicts of interest can arise between companies affiliated with the Issuer, as well as between these companies and Investors, in relation to obligations regarding the calculation of the price of the Products and other associated determinations.
-In addition, the Issuer and its affiliates may act in other capacities with regard to the Products, such as Calculation Agent, Paying Agent and/or Index Sponsor.
+The Issuer and affiliated companies may participate in transactions related to the Products in some way, for the Ornarcourt of for a count of a client Such the Satisfies of a view of the Underlying and consequently on the value of the Underlying and consequently on the value of the Underlying and consequently on the value of the Issuer may be a positive or negative effect on the value of the Underlying and consequently on the value of the Underlying and consequently on the value of the Issuer may be a positive of the Issuer may be can be a consequently on the value of the Issuer stemming from the Products.
+As a result, conflicts of press contractions of the Issuer stemming from the Products.
+As a result, conflicts of press contractions of the Issuer and its affiliates may act in other capacities with regard to the Products, such as Calculation Agent, Paying Agent and/or Index Sponsor.